 - Electronic Sources

 - Personal Communications

 If you need further help with referencing or constructing a bibliography please contact your Subject Librarian.

 Plagiarism, the representation of someone else’s ideas or words as your own, is a serious offence.

-The Harvard referencing system uses a name and date of publication to link citations to sources.
+The Harvard referencing system uses a name and a date of publication to link citations to sources in a bibliography.

 You may wish to include quotes from non-English sources in your written work.
 If you do this you can either translate the text or paraphrase the content in English.